swaznil/toolxd/README.md

         ├── worldtime.html
         └── worldtime.js
 ```

 ---

+## How It Works

+ToolxD is built entirely using vanilla HTML, CSS, and JavaScript.
+There is no backend.
+Each tool exists as an independent module with its own HTML, CSS, and JavaScript files.

+Almost all tools run inside the browser using Browser APIs and LocalStorage.
+So these tool work offline after loading.
+Some tools such as text to Speech, rely on browser provided APIs like the Web Speech API and may require an internet connection depending on browser support.
+The project also uses reusable global CSS components across all tools.

+---

 ## AI Usage

-ChatGPT was used for:
+ChatGPT and Codex were used for:

-I used it occasionally to help me with creating initial structure and helping me understand JavaScript logic.
-I also used it to find performance improvements and helping create global css.
+I used ChatGPT occasionally to help me with creating initial structure and helping me understand JavaScript logic.
+I used codex once to find performance improvements and help create global css.
 All features, design decisios and final integration were implemented by me.

 ---